pushpakrai/Oline-Word-Lookup-Tool/README.md

 # 📚 Word Lookup Dictionary

 The **Word Lookup Dictionary** is a powerful, user-friendly desktop application designed to provide quick access to word definitions.
 Built with Python, this tool integrates a local word database and online definition lookup, delivering a comprehensive and efficient reference experience.
+Whether you’re a student, professional, or language enthusiast, this application offers a fast and reliable way to search for word meanings, correct spelling errors, and enhance vocabulary.

 ![](world_lookup.png)